 When I first heard of cauliflower pizza crust, I was curious yet not convinced it would pass muster.
 Could riced cauliflower, herbs, and cheese truly be a satisfying substitute for freshly-baked pizza dough?
 Turns out it is!
 Whenever I make this recipe, the entire pizza is devoured in no time flat.

 The key to making a nicely textured crust is to remove as much moisture from the cauliflower as possible.
-In addition, mild fresh goat or cream cheese work very well with the egg as binders.
+In addition, mild fresh goat, ricotta, or cream cheese works very well with the egg as binders.
 The flavors blend and are very subtle in the crust, and the soft cheese distributes more evenly than a hard variety, providing stability.

 Makes 1 – 12” pizza crust, or 2 – 3 mini-crusts

 2 tablespoons olive oil – only required if using fresh cauliflower